 A walking tour is a wonderful way to experience the beauty of Europe’s countryside, mountains and villages.
 And it’s great exercise too!
 Our family has now done six long-distance walks and we’re planning number seven this summer.
 We have walked in England (five times, once also involving Wales), France (three times), Switzerland, and Ireland.
 Our trips have all been “self-guided.”
 The tour operator plans the route (which can be customized), arranges the accommodations, provides maps and guidebooks, and transports your main baggage each day.
 You walk on your own, carrying only a day pack.

 Guided trips are offered by some operators, and similar trips are offered for cyclists.

-Sherpa Walking/Cycling Tours We have done three self-guided walks through this British-based company, including the 192-mile Coast-to-Coast walk in England… twice!
+Sherpa Walking/Cycling Tours We have done four self-guided walks through this British-based company, including the 192-mile Coast-to-Coast walk in England… twice!
 They offer a variety of guided and self-guided walking and cycling trips in many parts of Europe.